 • • •

 3. Here’s another Three-I team: the Bloomington Bloomers.
-And here’s something I did not appreciate: the deep politics of the bloomer, a response to Victorian era women’s dress, a torture that would make the Torquemada blanch.
-Whalebone-reinforced corsets, and bustles, and petticoats…and petticoats … and petticoats … just keep putting on petticoats, you’re almost there.
+Here’s something I did not fully appreciate: the deep politics of the bloomer, a response to Victorian era women’s dress, a torture that would make the Torquemada blanch.
+Whalebone-reinforced corsets, and bustles and bindings and prongs, and petticoats…and petticoats … and petticoats…just keep putting on petticoats, someone will let you know when to stop.

-One interesting thing about the “rational dress reform” movement are the goals and framing of different factions.
-Reformers like Elizabeth Cady Stanton argued that women earning freedom of dress was a necessary initial step to attaining full political and personal freedom, that, literally, women could be politically unfettered until they were unfettered in dress: “Woman will never hold her true position, until, by a firm muscle and a steady nerve, she can maintain the RIGHTS she claims . . . but she cannot make the first move . . . until she casts away her swaddling clothes.”
-Indeed, the metaphorical link between freedom of movement and social and political freedom could be seen even in nomenclature: alternatives to the corset included the “emancipation waist” or “liberty bodice.”
+One interesting thing about the “rational dress reform” movement are the divergent goals and framing of different groups.
+Reformers like Elizabeth Cady Stanton believed that freedom of dress was a necessary first step to full political and personal freedom; that, quite literally, women could not be politically unfettered until they were unfettered in dress: “Woman will never hold her true position, until, by a firm muscle and a steady nerve, she can maintain the RIGHTS she claims . . . but she cannot make the first move . . . until she casts away her swaddling clothes.”
+The metaphorical link between freedom of movement and social/political freedom was visible even in nomenclature: alternatives to the corset included the “emancipation waist” and “liberty bodice.”

-A second group—which included Bloomer herself—were more directly focused on health benefits.
-They noted that it was probably good to not have your internal organs displaced, and that such restrictive clothing led to: “distorted spines, compressed lungs, enlarged livers, and displacement of the whole abdominal viscera . . . a weary soul in a weary frame.”
-They were not exaggerating.
-To some doctors, the damage wrought by a lifetime of overtight corsets was so severe that female cadavers were unsuitable for medical study.
+A second group, including Bloomer herself, focused more directly on health benefits.
+They noted that it was probably unhealthy to have your internal organs consistently displaced by overtight corsets, noting that such restrictive clothing led to “…distorted spines, compressed lungs, enlarged livers, and displacement of the whole abdominal viscera . . . a weary soul in a weary frame.”
+They were not exaggerating: some doctors considered female cadavers unsuitable for medical study due to damage wrought by a lifetime of corset-wearing.

-Unfortunately the bloomer backlash was strong enough that some early adopters, like Stanton, opted to return to “normal” dress, thinking that their clothing was drawing attention away from other political issues.
-Bloomer stopped wearing bloomers because crinolines were more comfortable.
-Dress reform mostly died down, until making a roaring comeback in the 1880s thanks to the popularity of the bicycle—which required more practical clothing for women to ride (an entire story all on its own).
+The bloomer backlash was strong enough that some early adopters, like Stanton, opted to return to “normal” dress, believing their clothing drew attention from other political issues.
+Bloomer stopped wearing bloomers because she found crinolines more comfortable.
+Dress reform quieted down, until making a roaring comeback in the 1880s thanks to the popularity of the bicycle—which required more practical clothing for women to ride (an entire story all on its own).

 Side note: The bicycle was also the origin of the jockstrap, which was then called a “modesty girdle.”